 Can new requests for wetland tax exemption be processed?

-Landowners may request exemption, at any time, for parcels they feel meet the requirements set forth in the statute.
-Landowners are encouraged to view or determine the tax record information for the parcels in question before contemplating the review procedures available through the County Board of Review.
+Landowners may request exemption, at any time, for parcels they feel meet the requirements in the statute.
+Landowners are encouraged to reach out to your county assessor..

-This information should be discussed at the county tax assessor office, preferably in person.
-Depending on what adjustments, if any, that take place, the landowner also has the opportunity to bring this information to their local board of adjustment, as noted in the information with the tax statement.
-To apply for tax exemption through the Wetland Preservation Area Program, see the information in How are areas exempt from tax?
+This information should be discussed at the county tax assessor office.
+Depending on what adjustments, if any, take place, the landowner has the opportunity to bring this information to their local board of adjustment, as noted in the information with the tax statement.

 How are restored wetlands valued for tax purposes?

-Lands formerly in pasture or cropland that have been restored to wetlands are to be valued according to Minnesota Statutes, section 273.11, subdivision 11:
+Lands formerly in pasture or cropland that have been restored to wetlands are valued according to Minnesota Statutes, section 273.11, subdivision 11:

 Subd.
 11. Valuation of restored or preserved wetland.
 Wetlands restored by the federal, state or local government, or by a nonprofit organization, or preserved under the terms of a temporary or permanent easement by the federal or state government, must be valued by assessors at fair market value.
 "Wetland value" in this subdivision means the market value of wetlands in any potential use in which the wetland character is not permanently altered.
 Wetland value shall not reflect potential uses of the wetland that would violate the terms of any existing conservation easement, or any one-time payment received by the wetland owner under the terms of a state or federal conservation easement.
 Wetland value shall reflect any potential income consistent with a property's wetland character, including but not limited to lease payments for hunting or other recreational uses.
 The commissioner of revenue shall issue a bulletin advising assessors of the provisions of this section by October 1, 1991.